Practice Doctorate/DNAP Program

 • Current Nursing License (Please include all states if you are licensed in more than one state.)

 • 1 year of critical care experience (ICU or CCU) as a Registered Nurse is required.
 Experience with adult patients is preferred.
-This requirement must be fulfilled prior to the close of the application cycle on January 12, 2026.
+This requirement must be fulfilled prior to the closing of the application cycle on January 12, 2026.

 • References: MTSA requires two references and allows up to five to be submitted.
 The first must be a nursing supervisor (current ICU shift leader, team leader, nurse manager, or other nursing supervisor).
 The second must be from an individual who can attest to the applicant’s personal and professional attributes.
 This individual cannot be related or in a personal romantic relationship with the applicant.